Hamilton Street Railway: Former streetcar system

+In 1908, the South Barn was destroyed by fire after which the site continued to be used streetcar storage.
+In 1910, the Sanford Barn was opened near north-west corner of King and Sanford Streets, across the street from the East Barn.
+In 1928, new shops were opened near the East Barn to maintain streetcars and interurban cars.
+In 1929, the North Barn closed.

+The HSR had a mixed fleet of single-end and double-end streetcars.
+Single-end streetcars were used on the Belt Line where no loops were required.
+In 1927, turning loops were added at the outer ends of the Aberdeen and Westdale lines.

+Bus service was introduced in 1926 along Cannon Street.
+The first contraction of the streetcar system was the closure of the single-track line to Bartonville, replaced by buses in 1929.
+The first major streetcar abandonment was along York Street on 1939.

+By 1940, the HSR operated the following seven routes:

+After Canada Coach Lines purchased HSR in 1946, it announced the abandonment of streetcar service.
+Consequently, service was abandoned on Aberdeen Avenue in 1947, to Westdale in 1949 and on Burlington Street in 1950.
+The final abandonment was the Belt Line with April 5, 1951 being its last day of service, but with a ceremonial last run on the following day.

 Former interurban lines

 Hamilton had four interurban lines originating from downtown Hamilton.
 These lines were not part of the HSR but for many of their years of operation had the same parent company, Dominion Power and Transmission Company.
 In order to access downtown Hamilton, the interurbans shared some trackage with the HSR.

 From 1907, interurban cars ran out of a Hamilton Terminal Station located between Main and King Streets East at Catherine Street.
 The passenger terminal with several tracks was east of Catherine Street and a two-track interurban freight station was on that street's west side.
 In 1924, buses of Dominion Power subsidiaries started using the terminal, but loaded on Main Street.
-After interurbans were abandoned, the passenger station was made over for buses.
+After interurbans were abandoned in 1931, the passenger station was renovated for buses.
 The station closed in 1955, and was later demolished.
 Today, its site is occupied by Terminal Towers.

 Former trolley bus system

-Trolley buses were used by the HSR from 1950 to 1992 on the routes listed in the table below.
-Hamilton's trolley bus system opened on December 10, 1950, and the last day of trolley bus service was December 30, 1992.
+Trolley buses were used by the HSR from 1950 to 1992.
+The trolley bus system opened on December 10, 1950, and the last day of trolley bus service was December 30, 1992.